FAQ for Prospective Students

 Q: What kind of transportation is available throughout campus and the city?

 A: RIT has a shuttle system that services all university-owned housing.
 As the housing is mostly on the fringes of campus, and off campus in some cases, this service is meant to provide a convenient way for students to get to the center of campus.
 In addition, some of the shuttle routes have stops off-campus, such as at the nearby Marketplace Mall.
 Note that RIT shuttle schedules are different during the week and on weekends, and also vary based on time of day.
-The Rochester Genesee Regional Transit Authority (RGRTA) also provides routes that stop on campus through their Regional Transit Service (RTS).
-These routes also service Marketplace Mall, as well as Southtown Plaza, Wal-Mart, and Target.
+The Rochester Genesee Regional Transit Authority (RGRTA) provides routes to Marketplace Mall, as well as Southtown Plaza, Wal-Mart, and Target.
 For more information and links to maps and schedules, go to the RIT Transportation page or the RGRTA RTS page.

 Q: Is there a physics graduate program at RIT?